- Find groups of keywords (keyword niches) that your target customers search with.

-Log in to Wordtracker and this time go to the Keyword Researcher tool:
+Log in to Wordtracker and this time go to the main Keyword Research section:

 Enter relevant seed keywords - management strategy in the following example.

-In the following grab, see the start of Wordtracker’s results (Wordtracker shows up to 1,000 keywords for each search):
+In the following grab, you can see the start of Wordtracker’s results (Wordtracker shows up to 10,000 keywords for each search on the Gold subscription):

 … and we see more info relating to each keyword.

-Now we have to analyze our keywords at a niche level, and that means we export the data into a spreadsheet and add up or average the results for each metric for each niche (I hope I don't get into trouble but I think I'm allowed to say that Wordtracker will soon be doing some of this for you).
+Now we have to analyze our keywords at a niche level, and that means we export the data into a spreadsheet and add up or average the results for each metric for each niche.
 For the eight niches for our example site, this gives us the following results in an Excel sheet I call the 'SEO Strategizer’: